-For those who are willing to persevere, and who are more lukewarm to this kind of gameplay than indeed I am, there is a fairly long experience to be had at least, lasting an average of around 18 to 20 hours.
+For those who are willing to persevere, and who are more lukewarm to this kind of gameplay than indeed I am, there is a fairly long experience to be had in Codename S.T.E.A.M at least, lasting an average of around 18 to 20 hours.
 There is also the multiplayer mode on top of that, which adds even more to the game’s longevity.
 Although I think most gamers will probably decide they’ve had enough of it after about 5 minutes, the campaign still lasts a great deal longer than the average game in the genre.

 Storyline – 6/10